6 days – 2nd – 7th May 2022

 We like birds, but we like other animals too!
-That´s why we have teamed up with Andalusian moth expert extraordinaire Dave Grundy, to offer you this six-day Lepidopteran extravaganza around Southern Andalusia.
+That´s why we have teamed up with Andalucian moth expert extraordinaire Dave Grundy, to offer you this six-day Lepidopteran extravaganza around Southern Andalucía.

-We will be based near the Straits of Gibraltar, just 14 kilometers from North Africa, where the moths have more in common with Africa than with Northern Europe.
-We are conveniently situated between two of Spain’s most exciting Natural Parks; the Natural Park of the Straits which is home to moths of coastal and Olive-based Mediterranean scrub and the Los Alcornacales Natural Park up where the hills are shrouded with evergreen cork oak forest and mist.
+We will be based near The Straits of Gibraltar, just 14 kilometers from North Africa, where the moths have more in common with Africa than with Northern Europe.
+We are conveniently situated between two of Spain’s most exciting Natural Parks; the Natural Park of The Straits which is home to moths of coastal and Olive-based Mediterranean scrub and the Los Alcornocales Natural Park up where the hills are shrouded with evergreen cork oak forest and mist.

 This holiday will all be about adding a touch of Mediterranean spice to the moths you see.
-You will see a whole suite of moths that we think of as migrants, like Silver Y and Striped Hawkmoth in spring, or Purple Marbled and Egyptian Bollworm in autumn.
+You will see a whole suite of moths that are more commonly thought of as migrants, like Silver Y and Striped Hawkmoth in spring, or Purple Marbled and Egyptian Bollworm in autumn.
 There are also real Mediterranean specials such as the stunning small and shaggy Omphalophana serrata in spring or pink-coloured Compsoptera opacaria in autumn.
 We should be able to see over 200 species of moths during our stay.

 This southernmost province of Spain is perhaps best known for its fantastic tapas, passionate discussions, and welcoming people.
 However it is also the most biodiverse region not only in Spain but the whole of Europe.